30 Best Things To Do in Bangkok: The Ultimate Travel Guide

 10. Get a Thai Massage in Bangkok

 Ticking activities off your Bangkok bucket-list can be exhausting, so there should always be time for a traditional Thai massage.
 This ancient Thai art soothes sore muscles, improves blood flow and restores body balance.
-From budget parlors to luxury spas, there’s an option on almost every street corner.
 Prices start from around 350-450 THB, but expect to pay more at a boutique shop (like those in Sukhumvit).

 Travel Tip: Masseuses often earn low base wages in local shops and even a small tip of 50-100 THB can go a long way.
 Tipping isn’t mandatory but it’s well appreciated.